jcorporation/myMPD/docs/installation/compiling.md

   - Plain assets in htdocs directory
   - Binary is statically linked with libasan

+### Custom

+You can also call cmake directly, this option is mostly for package maintainers.

+myMPD provides three cmake targets:

+1. Release: Uses default CFLAGS and LDFLAGS for a release build
+2. Debug: Uses default CFLAGS and LDFLAGS for a debug build
+3. None: Use this option to set your own CFLAGS and LDFLAGS

 ### Test

 To run the unit tests: